noman-maken/Assignment_No_1/README.md

 ## Assignment No 1
-Here is code notebook for class 3.
-You can practice it.

 ## Assignment
-Your first assignment is to write code for list operations

 ### 1. Indexing
 Write code for retriving values from list by indexing and `print` a statement message for given lists